Recommended for all macOS Sierra users who wish to protect their privacy

 Apple Security Update 2018-003

-Good news, Apple has kindly extracted the security improvements from macOS 10.13.5 and created an independent Apple Security Update 2018-003 for Sierra file.
-You can download it, and should work fine for those on this version of macOS and for any year model of Mac you may own (not like those running OS X El Capitan).
+Good news, Apple has kindly extracted the security improvements from macOS High Sierra 10.13.5 and created an independent Apple Security Update 2018-003 for Sierra file just for you.

 Apple Security Update 2018-004